CyrielleAlbert/CyrielleInDev/public/Articles/StartupLife.md

 Working in a start-up usually means working on an innovative product.

 Our first step was to validate the business part of the idea, prove that people are interested and that we could earn enough money on it.
-In other words, we needed to be faster than our potential competitors were, but at the same time, we could not really present a bad product, which would not attract clients.
+In other words, we needed to be faster than our potential competitors were, but at the same time, we could not present a bad product, which would not attract clients.

 So to make sure we produced high-quality work, fast enough we have been testing different management methods like Agile or Scrum, which were, of course, adapted to the team, and project management tools like Jira or Confluence.

 Even if they are not mentioned in the job role, it has been a full part of my daily tasks.
-It actually took me some time to get used to all of those and not waste time trying to figure out how it works.
+It took me some time to get used to all of those and not waste time trying to figure out how it works.

 In parallel, I worked on my soft skills as well, so that I could become more productive and fit better with the others, with the help of the team of course.